simpson-yfu-org/sevisr/README.md

 # Sevisr

-This GEM is used to work with the US Department of U.S. Department of Homeland Security Immigration and Customs Enforcement Student and
-Exchange Visitor Program batch interface.
+This GEM is used to work with the U.S. Department of Homeland Security Immigration and Customs Enforcement Student and Exchange Visitor Program batch interface.
 The company that employs me is a J1 High School Exchange program provider.
 Most of the testing is J1.